Looking for a delicious way to prepare your halibut? This Creamy Halibut Chowder is simple, delicious, warming, and requires only one pot to make.

 Using simple ingredients and cooking techniques, this delicious halibut recipe will teach you how to get the best texture on your fish, how to prep your veggies for chowder, and how to accomplish a full pescatarian meal in just one pot.

-- Halibut.
-You can use fresh or frozen.
-I used frozen halibut fillets.
+You can use fresh or frozen halibut fillets— I used frozen.
 Just make sure to defrost them first by placing them in the refrigerator the night before or sealing them in a bag and submerging the bag in cold water for about 45 minutes.

-- Yukon gold potatoes.
 Any potato variety will work, but while testing this recipe I found that Yukon gold potatoes cook the quickest and have the buttery-est taste.
-If you’re using a different variety of potato just be aware that the cooking time may change.
+If you’re using a different variety of potato, just be aware that the cooking time may change.

-- Vegetable broth.
-You can buy it or make your own from veggie scraps!
+You can buy vegetable broth or make your own from veggie scraps!
+Regular or low sodium work.

 How to Make Halibut Chowder